 If you live in a cold climate or have particularly bad circulation, gloves should be a real consideration for you.
 Most people have had their hands go numb at one point or another, and pretty much everyone can agree, it’s not much fun.
 Particularly the part where they thaw out and the blood flow returns.
 This can be extremely uncomfortable.
-If you’re a competitive runner obviously the last thing you want is for a little nagging things like cold hands to slow you down, and if you’re an average daily runner you’re just as likely to want your hands to remain unfrozen.
+If you’re a competitive runner obviously the last thing you want is for little nagging things like cold hands to slow you down, and if you’re an average daily runner you’re just as likely to want your hands to remain unfrozen.

 Comfort is a priority.
-It’s the thing we seek most while running so it’s out top evaluation of products as well.
+It’s the thing we seek most while running so it’s out the top evaluation of products as well.
 We’ll let you know what runners thought about the comfort of these gloves so that you can be sure to pick one that suits your needs.

 Do the sizes run too small, too big, or just right?
 Are they a bit narrow, or tighter in certain places?
 These are the things we are on the lookout for so you don’t have to do all the research.
 They should fit snug to the hands, but not so snug they cut off circulation.
 If they are too big they’ll just be annoying and could cause your skin to become irritated.
 If they are too small they could cut off circulation which does not sound comfortable at all.